Gerrard 'won't hide' from Villa boos after defeat

 But an attempt to play Raheem Sterling at right wing-back caused surprise following the injury to Reece James, with Potter changing his line-up at half-time.

-"We're obviously delighted with the result because it was a hard fought game," Potter said.
-"Aston Villa made us suffer, certainly in that first off.
-We needed Kepa to made some fantastic saves and in the end Mason's made the difference.
+"We're obviously delighted with the result because it was a hard-fought game," Potter said.
+"Aston Villa made us suffer, certainly in that first half.
+We needed Kepa to make some fantastic saves and in the end Mason's made the difference.
 We were more stable in the second half."

 Mount's goals were his first for the club this season, and they came in front of the watching England manager Gareth Southgate with the World Cup starting next month.

 Potter said of Mount: "He's got the quality, he's got the ability to score and assist.
-Sometimes players go for a little dip if the team isn't functioning that well and maybe the team didn't function as well as it may be can and as a result of that individuals don't play to the level.
+Sometimes players go through a little dip if the team isn't functioning that well and maybe the team didn't function as well as it maybe can.
+As a result of that individuals don't play to the level.

-"But the efforts always been there from my perspective and once he can get in the spaces want to get into he's got the quality to execute and you saw that today."
+"But the effort has always been there from my perspective and once he can get in the spaces we want him to get into, he's got the quality to execute and you saw that today."

 - All the latest Villa news, analysis and fan views in one place